Initial observations from the Red-White Spring Game, including Garrett Nelson and his buddies - NewsBreak

 Thompson finished 3-of-4 for 31 yards but missed Brown low and away on an easy third-down conversion over the middle.
 Logan Smothers finished 5-of-14 for 46 yards.

-A Purdy pair of throws: Purdy spent the opening weeks of spring ball limited by a foot injury but has been getting team reps in practice for the past week or so.
-On Saturday he delivered a couple of pretty throws.
-He layered a deep ball to tight end A.J.
+A Purdy pair of throws: Purdy spent the opening weeks of spring ball limited by a foot injury but has been getting team reps in practice for the past week or so and on Saturday delivered a couple of pretty throws.
+He layered a deep ball into tight end A.J.
 Rollins between two defenders and put a seam ball for tight end Nate Boerkircher in a good spot only to have nickel Isaac Gifford make a better play on the ball and break it up.

 Whipple’s summation: The first-year NU offensive coordinator set modest expectations ahead of the spring game and stuck to them during an interview with Big Ten Network’s Meghan McKeown before the second half began.